h63542/angular-pagelet/README.md

 2012.09.11

 1. pagelet add template att,
    two type template:<div class="pagelet-template"></div> and <pagelet-template></pagelet-template>
    every pagelet only support one template, state view will load in template

 2012.09.12
 1. add url param binding: state define add onParamUpdate attribute( as a Function)
 2. add pagelet Params bind to scope Object

- will to do
+Will to do
 1. pagelet can define dependency seajsModule
 2. pagelet can define dependcncy angularModule
 3. optimize load proformace
 4. add test code